HusseunAEssa/project-/README.md

 # code
 This Python code is dedicated to detecting the presence of drones.
 It includes some libraries that must be downloaded before executing the code

+# I developed the project and created a web interface that allows users to upload videos or photos to detect the presence of drones.
+The code is in a file named "detect on browser.py"